lucasmreis/blogSource/src/posts/learning-reasonml-part-3.md

   );
 ```

 And we're done!
-The next side effects function is more complicated, but we have the knowledge to understand it now:
+The next side-effects function is more complicated, but we have the knowledge to understand it now:

 ```js
 let decodeCard = json =>